maritimeconnectivity/maritimeconnectivity.net/docs/source/useMCPInstance.rst

 Using MCP instance
 ==================
-There is two contexts of the usage of MCP instances, MCC MCP testbed and MCP Instance Provider's instance.
+There are two contexts of the usage of MCP instances, MCC MCP testbed and MCP Instance Provider's instances.
-Primary purpose of MCC MCP testbed is assessing new release of reference implementation and its impact to existing services.
+Primary purpose of MCC MCP testbed is assessing new release of reference implementation and its impact to existing test services.
+All entities including the services in the testbed will not be acknowledged as MCP entities.

 It is strongly recommended to use MCP Instance Provider's instance if the reader considers to consume or provide MCP services in operational purpose.
 (Please refer to the :ref:`List of MCP Instance Providers <mcp-instance-provider-list>`)
-Enrollment of the MCC MCP testbed as an organization is free and open while that of MCP Instance Provider's instance depends on the enrollment policy set by each MCP Instance Provider.
+Enrollment of the MCC MCP testbed as an organization is free and open while that of MCP Instance Provider's instance depends on the policy set by each MCP Instance Provider.

 .. _mcp-instance-usage-testbed: